e-kolpakov/e-kolpakov.github.io/_drafts/eventsourcing/DRAFT-eventsourcing-06-system-evolution.md

 Outcome: integrated in time, sustained up to 50x production traffic at pre-launch load test.
 Recently, during spike of load in COVID and operational constraints, was able to seamlessly handle almost 40x "normal" traffic in the wild (put a graph?)

+# Other thoughts

+## Time-travel, replaying events

+Not that straightforward to achieve in practice - need to know how to handle all the versions.
+Never needed in practice though (although we didn't have to build new read-sides from the beginning of time).

+## Monitoring and dahsboards

+Load balancer - non-200 responses on the health endpoint.
+Normally just "liveness" metric.
+We also plugged in some "usefulness" into it - are all expected actors running